brolinA/rosp_layered_exercise/README.md

 ![result_image](assets/result.gif)

 ## 3. Documentation.
 The code is documented using `doxygen` for ease of understanding.
 You can open the [index.html](doc/html/index.html) file in a browser of your choice to view the documentation.
 This will give you better understanding of different functions and variables in the code.

+**Note:**
+I have used `rosdoc_lite` to generate the documentation. `rosdoc2` is the officially supported package for ROS2.
+But since I have working projects in ROS1 that uses `rosdoc_lite` I wasn't able to use `rosdoc2` to generate the document.

 ### 4. TODO
 1. Defining `goal*` in the yaml file is not a robust way to do it because if you make a spelling mistake in the word `goal` then it will not be read into the code.
 Instead, we can use avoid it by removing the identifier word `goal*` and define the goals as a `vector<vector<>>` and use the [YAML-CPP](https://github.com/jbeder/yaml-cpp) library to parse the `yaml` file directly.
 I have used this in ROS1 and it will take some time to verify if it works properly in ROS2.
 So I am not using it here now.